monsoonmaelstrom/book2/book2.md

 “I should be the one asking you that,” I answer.
 “Davy drugs you, then knocks you out and ties you to a horse, then my mother abducts you, and uses you as leverage to control me… I’m sorry.
 It’s a lot.”

 “We can talk about me later,” he says, pulling me to a stop, and turning me to face him.
-The shadows cast be the moonlight make his eyes appear infinitely dark.
+The shadows cast by the moonlight make his eyes appear infinitely dark.
 “How are you doing?” he asks again.

 “I’ve been better,” I finally answer.
 “Being here… it feels like the walls are closing in on me.
 It’s not my favorite thing in the world.
 And tomorrow is going to suck.”